HumaiaraD/py-js-coding/README.md

   ## Realisations: (work in progress)
   As i am making more progress in Python i can see the differences of usability of each language.
 As in how one is more convenient for a certain project than the other.

+  Also thinking of working in TS that vanilla JS.
+I think it is also a very good form of practice.

 ---